saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 ## Prerequisites

 Here is a list of the equipment prerequisites for this exercise.
-A link to the prerequisites page is further below.
+A link to the prerequisites page is farther below.

-* A fully activated S/4HANA on premise trial system
+* A fully activated S/4HANA on-premise trial system
 * An SAP HANA system: for this exercise we can use the HANA database on (a) S/4HANA or (b) in SAP Cloud Platform
 * An SAP Analytics Cloud (SAC) account